 Group 0, or the noble gases

 The noble gases are found on the far right hand side of the periodic table.
-This group is called group 0.
+This group is called Group 0.

 The main way that noble gases are used is to make an inert atmosphere.
-"Inert" means "does not undergo chemical reactions".
+'Inert' means that it does not undergo chemical reactions.
 For example, light bulbs are filled with argon.
 This is because the thin wire in the middle of a light bulb gets very hot when the light is switched on, and would burn away if there were oxygen inside the light bulb.

 The reason that noble gases are unreactive is because they all have a stable outermost electron shell.
-Here's the electron structure of argon;
+Here's the electron structure of argon:

 Metals vs non-metals

-The properties of different Groups of the periodic table depend a lot on the electrons; that's why it's so important to think about where the electrons are in different atoms and ions.
-Look at the whole periodic table again;
+The properties of different groups of the periodic table depend a lot on the electrons - that's why it's so important to think about where the electrons are in different atoms and ions.
+Look at the whole periodic table again:

-The elements shaded yellow all have the properties of non-metals; their solids are dull, brittle and poor conductors, and many of them are liquids or gases at room temperature.
+The elements shaded yellow all have the properties of non-metals - their solids are dull, brittle and poor conductors, and many of them are liquids or gases at room temperature.
 Except for the noble gases, they all become stable by gaining electrons.

 In between the two coloured blocks, there is a diagonal line shaded grey.
 These elements are called metalloids.
 Depending on the exact situation, they can either gain or lose electrons.
 This means that they can either behave like metals or non-metals.
-This property means that metalloids are very useful - electronic circuits are made of silicon, because it can easily be switched between metal-like and non-metal-like states.
+This property means that metalloids are very useful - electronic circuits are made of silicon because it can easily be switched between metal-like and non-metal-like states.

 All these ideas about the periodic table end up depending on the electron arrangements of different elements.
-Atoms will gain or lose electrons to achieve a stable outer shell; that's usually when there are eight electrons in the outer shell.
+Atoms will gain or lose electrons to achieve a stable outer shell - that's usually when there are eight electrons in the outer shell.
 The reason that noble gases are so unreactive is that they have a stable outer shell already.